NASA-PDS/pds-view/registry/registry-ui/README.txt

-The Registry UI as the user interface for the PDS Registry Service.
+The Registry UI is the user interface for the PDS Registry Service.
 The software is packaged in a WAR file.

 The software can be compiled with the "mvn compile" command but in order